 The Company generates cash solely through financing activities.
-During the current six-month period the Company closed a non-brokered private placement priced in Canadian Dollars in two tranches, raising net proceeds of C\$2,474,080, the equivalent of \$1,955,122.
-During the period, the Company used \$2,007,614 to fund operations, focusing its exploration efforts mainly at the Omai Gold Mines property.
-The Company also retired its long-term liability with a payment of \$295,000 and remitted its final payment of \$1,000,000 on the Omai prospecting licence.
-At June 30 2022, the Company had cash of \$2,167,230 and working capital of \$1,074,309.
+The Company did not conduct a financing during the current three-month period.
+During the period, the Company used \$513,856 to fund operations, focusing its exploration efforts mainly at the Omai property in Guyana.
+At March 31, 2023, the Company had cash of \$2,294,933 and working capital of \$1,839,202.